 As the nation's sixth largest public school District, BCPS works diligently to leverage its scale and diversity to provide such exposure.
 In that pursuit, however, we face formidable challenges.
-How do we ensure that all students - many of whom are learning English or coping with disabilities - receive differentiated, high-quality instruction to meet their unique needs?
-How do we make certain that all students and employees across hundreds of unique locations and thousands of classrooms feel safe and supported-especially after the horrific incident at Marjory
+How do we ensure that all students--many of whom are learning English or coping with disabilities receive differentiated, highquality instruction?
+How do we make certain that all students and employees across hundreds of unique locations and thousands of classrooms feel safe and supported-